jwkidd3/working_with_spring_boot/labs/module-01-spring-fundamentals/LAB.md

 In this lab, you learned:

-1. **Project Setup**: How to create a Spring Boot application using Spring Initializr
+1. **Project Setup**: How to work with a Spring Boot application structure
 2. **Dependency Injection**: How to use constructor injection to wire services together
 3. **Stereotype Annotations**: Using @Service, @RestController, and @Configuration
 4. **Profiles**: Creating environment-specific configurations using @Profile